Happy New Year!

 3) Create More Resistance Without Heavier Weight: I know you’re probably sitting there scratching your head over this one, but you can create greater resistance without necessarily adding more weight to the bar.
 If you’re still itching to hit that set of deadlifts, but understand that you need to pull back on the super heavy weight then shift your focus from having to add more weight to the bar to simply creating more muscular tension.

-You can do this by changing up the speed at which you lift the bar.
+Do this by changing up the speed at which you lift the bar.
 You can pull a deadlift and emphasize the pause at the top of the movement to intensify grip strength and to create more total body tension.
-You can also slow your descent emphasizing the negative (or eccentric) portion of the lift.
+Also slow your descent emphasizing the negative (or eccentric) portion of the lift.
 You can also utilize accommodating resistance by attaching a chain, or resistance band to the bar during the deadlift pull.

-I mean with your seasoned muscles having ample lifting experience through your 30’s, 40’s, and beyond you know what your body is capable of producing.
-Sure I’m a big believer in you testing yourself, but there are other ways you can go about doing it to create a heavy lifting strategy for yourself that will last late into your life.
+Your seasoned muscles having ample lifting experience through your 30’s, 40’s, and beyond.
+You know what your body is capable of producing.
+Sure I’m a big believer in you testing yourself.
+However there are other ways you can go about doing this.
+You can create a heavy lifting strategy for yourself that will last late into your life.
 The whole point here is health and lifting longevity.

 Crushing Strength Gains Beyond Your 30’s: The Takeaway

-At the end of the day, or at the end of the decade in this case, you want to be open to changing your approach to pursuing your strength gains to maximize both your performance and your health.
+At the end of the day, or at the end of the decade in this case, you want to be open to changing your approach.
+You have to change your pursuit of strength gains to maximize both your performance and your health.
 I don’t view this as having to give anything up, but rather altering the approach over a lifetime.

 What changes have you made to pursuing your strength gains in your 30’s and 40’s?